 The city center is far from the two airports.
 There are many shuttle buses you can use outside the airports but it is very crowded.
 Long queues and waiting for at least 15 to 20 minutes should be expected.

 Taxi service from the airport to the city center, at least from the Fiumicino Airport are €48.
-There is also a train going to the center but i haven't checked it.
+There is also a train going to the center but I haven't checked it.
 Always depend on where you have a hotel and if the train stops close enough so you can walk to your hotel.

 Beautiful Fresco Paint in Vatican Museums

 In case you are going to the Termini station or close enough, then I highly recommend using the Terravision service.
 Click below and book online as it is going to be cheaper.
 It is also cheaper when booking a ticket with a return.

 You can also find tickets for Terravision outside Terminal 3, but note that there will be also a queue and the price is higher than booking online.
 When I used the service I bought the ticket with return outside Terminal 3 both ways for €10.

 Jesus Resurrection - Carpet in the Vatican